wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Creating an index through the web
 ---------------------------------

-This method is suitable during development time - you can create an index to your Plone database locally.
+This method is suitable during development - you can create an index to your Plone database locally.

-* Go ZMI
+* Go to the ZMI

 * Click portal_catalog

 * Click Indexes tab

-* On top right corner, you have a drop down menu to add new indexes.
+* In the top right corner, you have a drop down menu to add new indexes.
 Choose the index type you need to add.

 	* Type: FieldIndex